mattmagnani/mattmagnani/README.md

 I love tinkering with new ideas and developing them into full-fledged projects.
-I also love video editing 🎥, photography 📸, reading 📚, traveling ✈️, and coding for fun 💻.
 Send me a message if you'd like to chat!
 I'm always happy to support others and hear different ideas! ✌️

 * 🖥️  See my portfolio at [matthewmagnani.com](http://matthewmagnani.com)
 * ✉️  You can contact me at [m.magnani@wust.edu](mailto:m.magnani@wust.edu)